-When you see your home from the street, does it look a little dated?
-Sprucing up your home’s exterior doesn’t have to be a big project — there are plenty of easy ways to enhance the overall feel of your home (and it doesn’t hurt that ramping up the curb appeal can boost its value, either).
-From painting your front door for a quick (but impactful) upgrade to simple hardware swaps that make a major impact, we’ve rounded up 10 ideas to help modernize your home’s exterior – that just may give your home’s value a bit of a bump in the process.
+When you view your home from the street, does it look a bit dated?
+Sprucing up your home’s exterior doesn’t have to be a big project — there are plenty of easy ways to enhance its curb appeal and boost its value.
+From painting your front door for a quick (but impactful) upgrade to simple hardware swaps, we’ve rounded up 10 ideas to modernize your home’s exterior while offering the best ROI in the process.

 Has your front door seen a bit of wear-and-tear?
 The front door doesn’t take up a lot of real estate on your home’s exterior, but its look and condition can make a big statement (for better or worse).
 The simplest way to bring it back to life is with paint.
-Go for a new coat in the same colour it already is, or make a bolder statement by painting it a standout shade like red, yellow or green.
-However, if your door is beyond repair, your best bet is to replace it – but be sure to read these tips from Mike Holmes first to save yourself any headaches.
+Opt for a fresh coat of its existing shade, or make a bolder statement by painting it a standout hue like yellow, orange or on-trend Pewter Green.

 Swap the Door Hardware

 Now that your door’s base is looking fresh, why not give the hardware a bit of an overhaul, too?
-Swapping a worn handle for a sleek new model gives a great first impression, and you can instantly enhance your home’s accessibility by replacing a round knob with a horizontal lever-style handle (which is easier for people with dexterity issues to use).
+Swapping a worn handle for a sleek new model gives a great first impression, and you can instantly enhance your home’s accessibility by replacing a round knob with a long door pull that’s easier to operate for those with dexterity issues.

 Painting your home’s exterior is an obvious way to transform its look, but a total paint job can be costly and labour intensive.
-If you’re looking for a quicker refresh, take a look at the trim, just as Kortney and Dave Wilson did with this Family Home Overhaul home’s exterior update.
+If you’re looking for a quicker refresh, try freshening up the exterior trim in a dark colour (trims and doors don’t always have to be white!).
 Trim often takes the brunt of wear-and-tear, so a fresh coat of paint can make a big difference.
-You can also try painting the trim in a different colour for a new look (here are a few classic exterior colour combos that will almost always be winners).
+The contrast between light exterior siding and dark trim lends a modern look.

 Swapping your home’s house-number hardware is a super simple, inexpensive update that can take your home from outdated to of-the-moment.
 An extra tip?
 Make sure the door numbers are big enough to be easy to read from the street (trust us: your future delivery drivers will thank you!).

 Landscaping can go a long way towards making your home’s exterior look beautiful, and it can even help increase your property value — when it’s done right.
 However, the simplest way to update your exterior landscaping could be to simply declutter.
-If you’ve lived in your home for a long time, chances are that you’ve accumulated a lot of unnecessary things (like dead plants, pieces of old lumber and broken planters) that could be masking your home’s true potential.
-Do a thorough declutter for a clean exterior aesthetic – the minimal landscaping Scott McGillivray showcased for this Buyer’s Bootcamp home exterior makes a great impression, for example.
+If you’ve lived in your home for a long time, chances are you’ve accumulated a lot of unnecessary things (like dead plants, pieces of old lumber or broken planters) that could be masking your home’s true potential.
+Do a thorough declutter for a clean exterior aesthetic that makes for a great first impression.

-You’d be surprised at how big a difference something as simple as adding a new (or replacing an old, grungy) doormat can make to your home’s overall curb appeal.
-Want a custom look?
-Get inspired by this easy doormat DIY and create your own perfect front entrance.
+You’d be surprised at how big a difference something as simple as adding a new (or replacing an old) doormat can make to your home’s overall curb appeal.
+If the rest of your front porch is quite neutral, go with a pop of colour or bold pattern to add interest.